GreenApple093/PokeDex/README.md

 This project is licensed under the MIT License—so feel free to use it, modify it, and (dare I say) break it!

-## Demo

-Check it out live at (https://pokedex-vercel-first.vercel.app/).
-Yes, it’s real, and yes, it might even work most of the time!